apache/trafficserver/doc/admin-guide/monitoring/diagnostic-files.en.rst

 .. logfile:: traffic.out

 Debug level messages are written to this file.
-In particular if a :ref:`debug tag <proxy.config.diags.debug.tags>` is enabled output for that tag is placed in this file.
+In particular if a :ts:cv:`debug tag <proxy.config.diags.debug.tags>` is enabled output for that tag is placed in this file.
 This applies to both the |TS| core and plugins.
 This file also contains some generic operational messages which track |TS| starting and